admire-eurohpc/GekkoFS/README.md

 #### Logging
 - `GKFS_PROXY_LOG_PATH` - Path to the log file of the proxy.
 - `GKFS_PROXY_LOG_LEVEL` - Log level of the proxy.
 Available levels are: `off`, `critical`, `err`, `warn`, `info`, `debug`, `trace`.

+## HPC application examples
+HPC applicatione examples are available in the `apps/` directory with corresponding documentation.

 # Acknowledgment